pr4deepr/cellpose-colab/README.md

 ## Running cellpose and colab on local conda installation

 This is mainly if you'd like to train data using your PC resources Installation instructions are provided in the notebook below.
-The yml file provided here is only for **upgrading** the existing cellpose environment.
+The _cellpose_colab_local.yml_ file provided here is only for **upgrading** the existing cellpose environment.
+Check the notebook below for more info.

 2D Notebook_local_environment (run locally on a PC): [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/pr4deepr/cellpose-colab/blob/main/Cellpose_2D_run_on_local_environment.ipynb)